Train Rome to Munich

 Unfortunately, the further north we went the hotter it got, but the spectacular scenery whilst the train headed up through the Brenner pass in Austria still amazed us – even though we’ve been that way before.

-When we arrived in Munich in the late aftertoon we found ourselves, once again, being surrounded by what the hotel clerk blatently called ‘the refugee situation’.
+When we arrived in Munich in the late afternoon we found ourselves, once again, being surrounded by what the hotel clerk blatantly called ‘the refugee situation’.
 These young men didn’t seem threatening, but the number of them standing around the entrance and exits of the train stations did create a sense of intimidation.

-Waking up in our hotel, we headed down for breakfast to be greated by cold meat, cheese, boiled eggs, lettuce and tomatoes and lots of bread rolls.
+Waking up in our hotel, we headed down for breakfast to be greeted by cold meat, cheese, boiled eggs, lettuce and tomatoes and lots of bread rolls.
 Yep, we’re back in Germany.
 Yeh!

 Sperlonga – Italy